keycloak/keycloak-community/design/web-authn-authenticator.md

 An existing user having their user account in keycloak:

-* They can register their public key credential in [User Account Service](https://www.keycloak.org/docs/latest/server_admin/index.html#_account-service).
+* They can register their own public key credential at their login time by Required Action.

-* After realizing [**Application Initialted Actions**](https://github.com/keycloak/keycloak-community/blob/master/design/application-initiated-actions.md), they can register their public key credential by Application Initiated Actions
+* After realizing [**AIA**](https://github.com/keycloak/keycloak-community/blob/master/design/application-initiated-actions.md), the user can register their own public key credential it by AIA that User Account Service also use it.

 ### Registered Public Key Credential's Metadata